Treaty of the Triple Alliance: Disputes over vital communications arteries

+Territorial disputes

 Furthermore, immense territories were disputed.
 Not effectively occupied by anyone, except the aboriginal inhabitants, they had no obvious international boundaries.
 There was a boundary dispute between Brazil and Paraguay going back to colonial times, and there were large areas in dispute between Paraguay and Argentina in the Gran Chaco and in the territory of Misiones.
 Then, there were no obvious and accepted principles according to which they might have been resolved, and no established practice of international arbitration existed.
 In international law victory in war was a recognised way of acquiring territory.